-The Lifestyle Medicine Clinic provides personalized one-on-one consultations for any patient with cancer or a history of cancer who wants to improve their physical fitness, nutrition, quality of life or cancer prognosis.
+The Lifestyle Medicine Program provides personalized consultations and group visits for any patient with cancer or a history of cancer who wants to improve their physical fitness, nutrition, quality of life or cancer prognosis.

 Staying Connected, Healthy, and Energized during COVID-19 and Beyond is a 6-part webinar series presented by the Lifestyle Medicine Clinic.
 Each session is hosted by an expert clinician from various fields such as oncology, psychology, and nutrition, and will equip you with the tools to set achievable goals during this challenging time.

 This session provides an introduction to Lifestyle Medicine and then focuses on the benefits of exercise and ways to stay active during COVID-19.
 Watch video.

 Betsy O’Donnell, MD (Director of Lifestyle Medicine and Medical Oncologist) and Sasha Knowlton, MD (Assistant Director of Cancer Rehabilitation, Department of Physical Medicine and Rehabilitation at Harvard Medical School)